WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Simplified UI with regards to clicking amount.
+* Auto selecting post type or taxonomy in Edit tab.
+* Switch to post type or taxonomy upon selection in Edit tab.
+* Post type slug update capability.
+* Added function reference 3rd party link to support area.
+* New hooks in edit screen for custom content display on screen.
+* String updates.
+* UI field option for custom "Supports" parameters from other plugins.
+Example: Yet Another Related Posts Plugin.

 = 1.0.6 =
 * Change priority of post type registration function that was causing rewrite issues for many.
 * Fix issues with help text spots not showing up for some post type fields.
 Props pedro-mendonca.